bids-apps/CPAC/README.md

 # C-PAC BIDS Application

+## Documentation
+Extensive information can be found in the [C-PAC User Guide](http://fcp-indi.github.com/docs/user/index.html).

+## Description
 The Configurable Pipeline for the Analysis of Connectomes [C-PAC](http://fcp-indi.github.io) is a software for performing high-throughput preprocessing and analysis of functional connectomes data using high-performance computers.
 C-PAC is implemented in Python using the Nipype pipelining [[1](#nipype)] library to efficiently combine tools from AFNI [[2](#afni)], ANTS [[3](#ants)], and FSL [[4](#fsl)] to achieve high quality and robust automated processing.
 This docker container, when built, is an application for performing participant level analyses.
 Future releases will include group-level analyses, when there is a BIDS standard for handling derivatives and group models.

-## Documentation
-Extensive information can be found in the [C-PAC User Guide](http://fcp-indi.github.com/docs/user/index.html).
 You can either perform a custom processing using a YAML configuration file, or use the default processing pipeline.

 ### Default configuration
 The default processing pipeline performs fMRI processing using four strategies, with and without global signal regression, with and without bandpass filtering.